sendgrid/sendgrid-nodejs/packages/mail/README.md

 sgMail.send(msg);
 ```

-After executing the above code, you should have an email in the inbox of the to recipient.
+After executing the above code, you should have an email in the inbox of the recipient.
 You can check the status of your email [in the UI](https://app.sendgrid.com/email_activity?).
 Alternatively, we can post events to a URL of your choice using our [Event Webhook](https://sendgrid.com/docs/API_Reference/Webhooks/event.html).
 This gives you data about the events that occur as SendGrid processes your email.

 <a name="troubleshooting"></a>
 # Troubleshooting